The RVC Mission

 - Multi-age Classes—Two grade levels are together in one class, allowing teachers and children to enjoy a two-year relationship, and giving students the opportunity to alternate being the younger and older student in their class.
 Because each student has the same teacher for two years, it allows a deep relationship between teacher and student and an understanding of how best to help the student thrive.

-- Transdisciplinary Curriculum—Curriculum rely heavily on project- and problem-based learning, long-term units of study integrating many curricular areas, going in depth and examining a topic from many angles, and increasing students’ engagement and interest.
+- Inquiry-based Learning —Curriculum rely heavily on project- and problem-based learning, long-term units of study integrating many curricular areas, going in depth and examining a topic from many angles, and increasing students’ engagement and interest.

 - Deep Learning Through the Gift of Time—Students are given long blocks of time in which to work on projects.
 Teachers have in-depth weekly meetings in which to collaborate, discuss student progress, and engage in professional development.